s-rohit11/s-rohit11/README.md

   - What: Layered network designs showing basic configurations, segmentation, and routing, along with accompanying reports.

 - **Dissertation (Research Teaser)**
   - Public Teaser: High-level goals, methodology, and stage-based roadmap (no sensitive algorithms or datasets exposed).

----
+  - **TLS-DEMO**
+  - A Python demo that captures the full TLS handshake — from SNI, ALPN, and OCSP stapling to certificate parsing and session resumption — with benchmarking support for TLS 1.2 and TLS 1.3.

+   --
 ## 🗺️ Dissertation Milestones

 | Milestone | Progress |